webhkp/BigBoxCode/redis/script/backup/README.md

 </div>

-This redis.backup.sh script is used to backup Redis RDB file.
+This redis_backup.sh script is used to backup Redis RDB file.

 Check Details of backup and recovery process - <a title="Redis Backup and Recovery" href="https://bigboxcode.com/redis-backup-restore">https://bigboxcode.com/redis-backup-restore</a>